 Federal Direct Stafford Loan Programs

-Once you have enrolled at least half-time for summer, you will receive notification of summer application procedures on MyBSU.
-Follow the instructions provided to apply for a federal Direct Stafford loan.
+Once you have enrolled at least half-time for summer, you will receive an e-mail outlining summer application procedures.
+Follow the instructions provided to apply for a Federal Direct Stafford loan.

-You must be registered for at least half-time total summer enrollment (6 hours undergraduate or 5 hours graduate) before your loan will be processed.
+Students must be registered for at least half-time total summer enrollment (6 hours undergraduate or 5 hours graduate) before your loan will be processed and disbursed.